DxSign/sideload-wiki/docs/guide/install_dolphin.md

 After installing you should see DolphiniOS on your home screen!

-BUT WAIT.
-You still need a method of enabling JIT!
-For this guide we will be setting up StikDebug.
+Hold on — you still need a way to enable JIT!
+In this guide, we'll walk you through setting up StikDebug.

 ## Setting up StikDebug